imarsman/datetime/README.md

 complex one and the full specification costs money.
 The goal is to provide useful coverage of the ISO-8601 standard.

-The code for ISO-8601 date, timespan handling is licenced under the BSD-3-Clause Licence.
+The code for ISO-8601 date and timespan handling is licenced under the BSD-3-Clause Licence.
 You can read this licence at the end of the LICENCE file for this project.
 The timestamp parsing, date, period, and timespan support are used here in separate packages, for date, period, timespan, and timestamp.